CMU-313/CMU-313.github.io/docs/recitations/reci8-llms.md

 3. Install the gcloud CLI following the instructions in [this link](https://cloud.google.com/sdk/docs/install).

-4. In your terminal, run `gcloud auth login` and open the authentication URL that is displayed.
+4. In your terminal, run `gcloud auth application-default login` and open the authentication URL that is displayed.
 Choose the account linked to the NodeBB project, and copy the verification code and paste it into the terminal.

 5. In your terminal, run `gcloud config set project PROJECT_ID`, where the `PROJECT_ID` is the ID of your NodeBB project.
+You can find this by going to [https://console.cloud.google.com](https://console.cloud.google.com), selecting the NodeBB project from the dropdown, and copying the Project ID.

 ## Overview

 During this recitation, students will able to run and evaluate a large language model on an example dataset.
 This is an individual activity so everyone should be running the notebook; however, feel free to discuss the activity and your approach with other students!

+## Activity 0: Running the Notebook and Installing Dependencies (5 min)

+Download and run the notebook from [this repository](https://github.com/CMU-313/fa23-recitation-8) and run the first cell of the Jupyter notebook to install any Python dependencies and load in the dataset.

 ## Activity 1: Examine the Stanford Question Answering (SQuAD) Dataset (10 mins)

 The dataset contains a set of questions and answers to test a system for reading comprehension.
-Download the notebook from [this repository](https://github.com/CMU-313/fa23-recitation-8) and go through the first part of the Jupyter notebook to install any Python dependencies and load in the dataset.
+Load in the dataset and understand the format.

 For one example, print out the context, question, and expected answer.

 ## Activity 2: Use the Vertex AI API to query the chat-bison LLM (5 min)